alaraayan/sei-project-2/README.md

 ## Wins

 The biggest win I had with this project was determining the result of a quiz.
-Working with an external API, we didn't get to choose how we were getting the data and had to find creative way to work around issues to get the result we wanted.
+Working with an external API, we didn't get to choose how we were getting the data and had to find creative ways to work around issues to get the result we wanted.

 For UX purposes we wanted a layout that allowed the user to easily change their answer which made it difficult for us to calculate the result when the form was submitted.